The pathname-utils Reference Manual

 toolkit.lisp.

-Moves the topmost pathname component a level downwards.
+Moves the topmost pathname component one or more levels downwards.

 Specifically, if we have a file "foo/bar.jpg", and move it downwards by "baz", the resulting pathname will be "foo/baz/bar.jpg".
 If the pathname is a directory-pathname then the last directory is moved downwards by one.